Get insider access

 Noticeable difference: 0.1dB

-The treble value, similar to low-treble, is calculated by averaging the amplitudes of each frequency within the treble region.
-The final value is then reported relative to our target amplitude of 90dB.
+The mid-treble value, similar to the low-treble value, is calculated by averaging the amplitudes of each frequency within the treble region.
+We then report the final value relative to our target.

-The treble region is where presence, brightness, and sibilance (S and T sounds) come from.
-Therefore, a headphone with a negative treble value would tend to sound dark and lispy (lacking S and T).
-Conversely, a headphone with a positive treble value could sound overly bright, piercing, and even painful at times.
+The mid-treble region is where you'll find presence, brightness, and sibilance.
+Headphones with less treble than our target curve may sound dark and lispy (lacking S and T).
+Conversely, headphones with more treble can sound overly bright, piercing, and even painful at times.

 High-Treble